 - income;

 - expenditure;

 - governance;

 - payroll;

 - banking;

-- VAT;
+- VAT; and

-- and security.
+- security.

-On a termly basis, the Internal Auditor reports to the MGB through the Audit and Risk Committee on the operation of the systems of control and on the discharge of the MGB. financial responsibilities.
+On a termly basis, the Internal Auditor produces a report on the operation of the systems of control and on the discharge of the MGB's financial responsibilities.

-A financial management checklist is worked through and extra tasks may be requested by the Audit and Risk Committee or Board of Directors.
+A financial management checklist is worked through and extra tasks may be requested by MGB.
 In addition, the DFE internal audit work programme is completed which consists of income, expenditure and payroll checks, bank reconciliation checks, reviewing Finance Committee minutes including Terms of Reference, budget review and security.
 No material control issues have arisen.